manuelsinn/blog/content/posts/data-visualisation.md

 date: 2020-06-11T22:36:51+02:00
 draft: false
 tags:
+    - ux
+    - usability
+    - visual-design
     - data-visualisation
-    - prototyping
-    - axure
-    - visual-design
-    - affinity-designer
 ---

 > By visualizing information, we turn it into a **landscape** that you can explore with your eyes, a sort of information map.
 And when you’re **lost in information**, an information map is kind of useful.